korah91/OIDC-App-with-Flask-and-Keycloak/README.md

-# Flask Keycloak OIDC Application 🌐
+# OIDC App with Flask and Keycloak  🌐

 ## Demo